jdlib/JDBX/UserGuide.md

     Connection con = ...

-    // run a static SELECT: creates a StaticStmt internally and returns the QueryResult int cityCount = Jdbx.query(con, "SELECT COUNT(*) FROM Cities").row().col().getInt();
+    // run a static SELECT: creates a StaticStmt internally and returns the Query int cityCount = Jdbx.query(con, "SELECT COUNT(*) FROM Cities").row().col().getInt();

     // run a parameterized INSERT: creates a PrepStmt internally and returns the UpdateResult